 Location: Falmouth Harbour, Antigua

 While underway, Nicole and her sous chefs Steve and Cat did not let us down with a delicious lunch of cashew chicken.
-With a swift clean up and setting anchor, everyone but Caleb hopped in the dinghies for some time on land.
+With a swift clean-up and setting anchor, everyone but Caleb hopped in the dinghies for some time on land.
 Those of us who went to shore spent time hiding from the rain at a restaurant, enjoying some cold drinks and time to talk and relax after all of our studying for our nav master exam.
-With only 20 minutes of time left before we had to be back at the dock we made the obligatory market run to stock up on snack for the last few days.
-Most people walked out of the store with their arms full of chocolate and the coveted Arizona which seems to be the drink of choice for the boat.
+With only 20 minutes of time left before we had to be back at the dock, we made the obligatory market run to stock up on snacks for the last few days.
+Most people walked out of the store with their arms full of chocolate and coveted Arizona, which seems to be the drink of choice for the boat.

 Caleb remained back at the boat to do some of his divemaster training.
 Everyone has been waiting for today as he had to lead “new” divers through a discovery dive.
 Ash (aka Ashley), Steve (Aka Sid), and Sydnei (Aka Stevie) acted as new divers, and we were anxiously waiting to see how they would act.
 They did not let us down as we returned to the boat, and they were successfully making Caleb work hard to control the novice divers.
 As we climbed back on the boat, all we see is Caleb trying to keep Ash from jumping in the water without his BCD on properly and Steve and Sydnei in the water, having jumped in before they were supposed to.
 Everyone lined up along the deck, watching Caleb try to lead a group of uncooperative divers and getting a good laugh at the creativeness of our instructors.